The sitcom That '70s Show followed the story of a group of teenagers living in the fictional town of Point Place, Wisconsin, in the late 1970s.

 Outside of That '70s Show, Kunis has established herself as a bona fide movie star, gaining critical acclaim for her role in the 2010 psychological thriller Black Swan, which earned her a Golden Globe nomination for Best Supporting Actress.

 Kunis also has a string of comedy hits under her belt, including Friends with Benefits (2011), Ted (2012), and Bad Moms (2016).
-She's set to reprise the role of Jackie as a guest star in That '90s Show later this year.
+In 2023, she delighted fans with a cameo appearance in an episode of That '90s Show.

-Kunis is famously married to her That '70s Show co-star Ashton Kutcher and her independent fortune stands at a hefty $75 million (£63.2m).
+Kunis is famously married to her That '70s Show co-star Ashton Kutcher.
+Her independent fortune stands at a hefty $75 million (£55.2m).

 Kutcher became That '70s Show's breakout star, making a name for himself in the comedy genre by starring in a string of funny flicks like What Happens in Vegas (2008), Killers (2010), and No Strings Attached (2011).
-He's also sunk his teeth into more dramatic roles, including The Butterfly Effect (2004) and the 2013 biopic Jobs, in which he played the infamous Apple founder.
+He's also taken on more dramatic roles, including The Butterfly Effect (2004) and the 2013 biopic Jobs, in which he played the famous Apple founder.

-He returned to the small screen in 2011 when he joined sitcom Two and a Half Men, and more recently starred in Netflix's The Ranch.
+He returned to the small screen in 2011 when he joined the sitcom Two and a Half Men, and more recently starred in Netflix's The Ranch.
+He also made a cameo appearance in That '90s Show.

-And Kutcher doesn't just rely on his acting career to boost his fortune.
+Kutcher doesn't just rely on his acting career to boost his fortune.
 A savvy venture capitalist, he's the co-founder of A-Grade Investments and has poured cash into a range of start-ups.
-His staggering fortune is tipped to be worth around $200 million (£168.5m) – who's laughing now?
+His staggering fortune is tipped to be worth around $200 million (£147m) – who's laughing now?

 Now discover how much the cast of Cheers are worth today